 1. Improved turnaround time for sales contracts

-By implementing an efficient contract workflow management system, businesses can significantly reduce the time it takes to prepare, review, and approve contracts.
+By implementing an efficient contract management system, businesses can significantly reduce the time it takes to prepare, review, and approve contracts.

 This, in turn, can help sales teams close deals faster and improve their overall productivity.